remylarrieu/PowerShell/README.md

 # Virtualization
-This repository contains Powershell scripts for Hyper-V
+This repository contains Powershell scripts for Hyper-V, VHD, ...